flash62au/EngineDriver_Home/docs/operation/interface.rst

 |todo|

-Accessed from *Throttle Screen* by the :menuselection:`Menu --> Loco Sounds` or from the Status Bar if enabled with the `In phone sounds button <./configuration/preferences.html#in-phone-sounds-button>`_ preference.
+Accessed from |T-S| by the :menuselection:`Menu --> Loco Sounds` or from the Status Bar if enabled with the `In phone sounds button <./configuration/preferences.html#in-phone-sounds-button>`_ preference.

 |br|